 Ridgeville is a very small town located in the state of South Carolina.
 With a population of 1,836 people and two constituent neighborhoods, Ridgeville is the 152nd largest community in South Carolina.

 When you are in Ridgeville, you'll notice that it is more blue-collar than most other communities in America.
 41.78% of Ridgeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ridgeville is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ridgeville who work in office and administrative support (13.49%), maintenance occupations (9.54%), and sales jobs (9.21%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Ridgeville is worth considering.

 One downside of living in Ridgeville, however, is that residents on average have to contend with a long commute, spending on average 31.19 minutes every day commuting to work.

 Being a small town, Ridgeville does not have a public transit system used by locals to get to and from work.

 Ridgeville is an extremely ethnically-diverse town.
 The people who call Ridgeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ridgeville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Ridgeville include English, German, African, and Welsh.
+Important ancestries of people in Ridgeville include English, Irish, Italian, and Scottish.

 The most common language spoken in Ridgeville is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.